 Removing Liquid Nails From the Drywall

-If you’re trying to remove liquid nails from your drywall, here are a few tricks that may help in your job:
+If you’re trying to remove liquid nails from your drywall, here are a few products and tricks that may help in your job:

 1- Use Baby Oil